Smithsonian/CCN-Data-Library/README.md

 ## Resources
 Below are some additional resources related to CCRCN data archival:
 - [About the CCRCN at the Smithsonian Environmental Research Center (SERC)](https://serc.si.edu/coastalcarbon)
-- [An interactive map interface](https://ccrcn.shinyapps.io/CoastalCarbonAtlas/) that enables you to visualize, query, and download that CCRCN data library available in this repo.
+- The [Coastal Carbon Atlas](https://ccrcn.shinyapps.io/CoastalCarbonAtlas/), an interactive map interface that enables you to visualize, query, and download that CCRCN data library available in this repo.
 - See our [Data Management Plan](https://serc.si.edu/coastalcarbon/data-management-plan) for more information on how we archive and version our data library
 - See our [Database Structure](https://serc.si.edu/coastalcarbon/database-structure) for detailed information on how the CCRCN data library is organized